 Cairo, literally “The Vanquisher” or “The Conqueror”, is the capital of Egypt.
 Nicknamed “The City of a Thousand Minarets” for its preponderance of Islamic architecture, Cairo has long been a centre of the region’s political and cultural life, associated with Ancient Egypt due to its proximity to the Great Sphinx and the pyramids in adjacent Giza.

 One of the largest cities in both Africa and the Middle East, it is also among the world’s most densely populated cities.
 Situated on the River Nile, Cairo is famous for its own history, preserved in the fabulous medieval Islamic city and Coptic sites in Old Cairo.
-The Egyptian Museum in the center of town is a must see, with its countless Ancient Egyptian artifacts, as is shopping at the Khan al-Khalili bazaar.
+The Egyptian Museum in the centre of town is a must-see, with its countless Ancient Egyptian artefacts, as is shopping at the Khan al-Khalili bazaar.
 No trip to Cairo would be complete without a visit to the Giza Pyramids, and to the nearby Saqqara Pyramid Complex, where visitors will see Egypt‘s first step pyramid built by the architect Imhotep for the third dynasty pharaoh Djoser.

 EGYPT CLOSED – Chaos Across Egypt (Jan – Feb 2011)